wallarm/product-documentation/docs/latest/admin-en/configure-kubernetes-en.md

 ## Additional Settings for Helm Chart

-The settings are performed via the `values.yaml` file.
+The settings are defined in the [`values.yaml`](https://github.com/wallarm/ingress-chart/blob/master/wallarm-ingress/values.yaml) file.
 By default, the file looks as follows:

 ```
 controller: